 Side note: best nail bar in town

 If you're in town for a special event and need to get your nails done, go to one of the Khroma Nail Bar locations.
 They only use OPI polish and they speak very little english so research your nail polish number and have it on hand when they ask you what you want.
+See below for a picture of my wedding nails that they did!

 Quick visit to ANTIBES (NEAR CANNES)